stage2turbo/SuperTurboStake/README.md

-# SuperTurbostake Official Development Repository
+# stage2turbo Official Development Repository

 ## What is SuperTurbostake?